mamba-org/mamba/docs/source/installation.rst

 micromamba
 ==========

+``micromamba`` is a tiny version of the ``mamba`` package manager.
+It is a pure C++ package with a separate command line interface.
+It is very tiny, does not need a ``base`` environment and does not come with a default version of Python.
-``micromamba`` is completely statically linked, which allows you to drop it in some place and just execute it.
+It is completely statically linked, which allows you to drop it in some place and just execute it.
+It can be used to bootstrap environments (as an alternative to miniconda).

+Note: ``micromamba`` is currently experimental and it's advised to use it in containers & CI only.

 .. _umamba-install-automatic-installation: